 Treasure Of The Sierra Madre

-John Huston was without a doubt one of cinema’s greatest luminaries.
-There is an old Hollywood joke that every director wants to actor and every actor wants to director.
+John Huston was without a doubt one of the cinema’s greatest luminaries.
+There is an old Hollywood joke that every director wants to the actor, and every actor wants to the director.
 History bears out the fact that few have made such an incredible mark in both forms of artistic expression.
-Huston was fascinated by extremes in the human emotional spectrum.
-While many of his films took the usual approach of focusing on the positive portion he deemed to take particular interest in the darker manifestations of human behavior’.
-He started this trend in his career as one of the founding fathers of the American film noir movement continuing his investigation of the negative expressions of our psychological composition.
+Huston was fascinated by extremes of the human emotional spectrum.
+While many of his films took the usual approach of focusing on the positive portion, he deemed to take particular interest in the darker manifestations of human behavior’.
+He started this trend in his career as one of the founding fathers of the American film noir movement continuing his investigation of the adverse expressions of our psychological composition.
 With ‘Treasure of the Sierra Madre’ Huston delves deeply into the themes of greed, jealousy, suspicion and lust.
 As previously noted this was a complete 180 turnabout from the films made popular during the resent war.
 Huston was part of the generation the generation that was born in the First World War and lived to see the entity of the second.
 Having lived through not only that but the great depression Huston had a firsthand vantage point to some of the most trying times this country endured.
 Huston adapted his screenplay from the bestselling novel of the same name by B. Traven.
 His book contained several thematic elements quite attractive to Huston including the social interaction between men.
 In The Maltese Falcon’ he painted the picture of a man who disliked his partner but was bond by his code of conduct to uncover his murderer.
-In this film he twists that male connection to one driven by distrust and self interest.
+In this film, he twists that male connection to one driven by distrust and self interest.